1. What is medullary breast cancer?

 Triple negative breast cancers

-However, people diagnosed with medullary breast cancer generally have a better prognosis (outlook) than people with some other types of triple negative breast cancer.
+However, people diagnosed with medullary breast cancer generally have a better outlook (prognosis) than people with some other types of breast cancer.

-You can also visit our online forum and join one of the ongoing discussions.
+You can also visit our confidential online forum and talk to other people affected by breast cancer.